Paul-Reftu/HackerNewsApi/README.md

 The "HackerNewsApi Crawler" is a small tool written in Haskell used to crawl through HackerNews' stories data using their API and to find out who the top `x` commentors of the top `y` stories are, along with their number of comments.

-By default, the information w.r.t. the top 10 commentors are sought, from within the top 30 stories.
+By default, the information w.r.t. the top 10 commentors are sought from within the top 30 stories.

 To run this tool, simply use `stack build`, followed by `stack run`.
 Note that it may take, on average, about 3 seconds to obtain